datanav/docs/hub/dtl/dtl-functions-sets.rst

        |   VALUES2(value-expression{1})
        |
        | Returns the difference of the values in VALUES1 and VALUES2, i.e. the values
          that are in VALUES1, but not in VALUES2.
-The values in VALUES1 in that does not exist in VALUES2 are kept in their original relative positions.
+The values in VALUES1 that does not exist in VALUES2 are kept in their original relative positions.
      - | ``["difference",``
        |    ``["list", "A", "B"], ["list", "B"]]``